 The American Samoa longline fishery includes large longline vessels and small longline vessels (alia boats).
-Alia longline fishing have experienced declining trends in participation over the years and not a single alia vessel participated fishing activities in 2021 and 2022.
+Alia longline fishing has experienced declining trends in participation over the years, and no alia vessels participated in fishing activities in 2021 or 2022.
 There was only one active alia vessel longline vessel in 2020.
-In 2022, all 11 active longline vessels actively fished in American Samoa EEZ were large or mid-size vessels (50 feet or larger).
-The American Samoa longline fishery mainly targets albacore, which is different from the Hawaii longline fishery targeting bigeye tuna and swordfish.
-The American Samoa longline fishery, especially the large vessels, sell the majority of their catch to the local canneries.
-The species sold to the local canneries include four tuna species, albacore, yellowfin, bigeye, and skipjack, and one nontuna species (wahoo).
+In 2022, all 11 active longline vessels that actively fished in American Samoa EEZ were mid- or large-size vessels (i.e., 50 feet or larger).
+The American Samoa longline fishery mainly targets albacore, which differs from the Hawaii longline fishery targeting bigeye tuna and swordfish.
+The American Samoa longline fishery, especially the large vessels, sell the majority of their catch to the local cannery.
+The species sold to the local cannery includes four tuna species, albacore, yellowfin, bigeye, and skipjack, and one non-tuna species, wahoo.

-In 2022, the total fleet revenue (estimated landed value sold to cannery) was \$2.98 million, from 3.19 million pounds of landings.
-Albacore composed over 90% of the total landed value (compared to 80% of in 2021) and the revenue from the other four species (yellowfin, bigeye, skipjack, and wahoo) composed the remaining 10% of revenue in 2022.
-The higher proportion of albacore in 2022 was largely due to the high albacore CPUE experienced in 2022.
-Swordfish and some wahoo landings might be sold in non-cannery markets, but no detailed commercial data were available to describe this behavior.
+In 2022, the total fleet revenue (i.e., estimated landed value sold to cannery) was \$2.98 million from 3.19 million pounds of landings.
+Albacore composed over 90% of the total landed value (compared to 80% in 2021) and the revenue from the other four primary species (yellowfin, bigeye, skipjack, and wahoo) comprised the remaining 10% of revenue in 2022.
+The higher proportion of albacore in 2022 was likely due to the high albacore CPUE.
+Swordfish and some wahoo landings may be sold in non-cannery markets, but no detailed commercial data are available to describe this behavior.
 Wahoo was one of the five species that canneries accepted.
 Traditionally, most all wahoo harvested by American Samoa longline are sold to the canneries.
-In recent years, the fishermen said they have sold more wahoo to local markets instead of canneries since local markets paid a higher price than the canneries for wahoo.
-However, we used cannery price to estimate the total commercial landings of wahoo, and assumed all wahoo were sold to canneries, because the portion and price that sold to local markets for wahoo are not available.
+In recent years, fishers indicated they have sold more wahoo to local markets instead of the cannery since local markets pay a higher price for wahoo.
+However, we used cannery price to estimate the total commercial landings of wahoo and assumed all wahoo were sold to canneries because the portion and price that sold to local markets for wahoo are not available.

 Figure 122 presents the trends of commercial landings and revenue (for cannery only) from 2003-2022.
-Revenue presented here represents only the landings revenue sold to canneries.

-Supporting data for

-Figure 122 are provided in Table A-112. .
+Revenue presented here represents only the revenue from sale to the cannery.
+Supporting data for Figure 122 are provided in Table A-112.
 In general, American Samoa longline landings and revenue have been declining since 2003.
 Commercial landings in 2022 were up 13% compared to 2021.
 Revenue increased 20% in 2022 due to higher albacore price and CPUE.